Liscannor: Liscannor Castle

-This was an O'Connor stronghold, which like Dough Castle later passed to the O'Briens.
+Liscannor Castle was an O'Connor stronghold which, like Dough Castle, later passed to the O'Briens.
 In 1712, the Earl of Thomond let the estate to William Fitzgerald (annual rent £14).
 Under the Fitzgerald family, the town began to grow in the later 18th century.

 The ruined remains include a six-story tower with a spiral stairway to the east and a lower main building next to it.
 This latter was described in some detail by Thomas Johnson Westropp in the late 19th century, who noted that it had five floors.

 St. Brigid's Well

 Located at a site of pre-Christian Lughnasadh celebrations, Dabhach Bhríde (or Brigid's Vat) is located near the Cliffs of Moher.
 Behind the well, on a higher level to which steps lead, is an ancient cemetery.
 There is a large cross here and a circular path around it, and part of the Rite of the Holy Well is performed in this area known as the Ula Uachtarach or upper sanctuary.

 The well, dedicated to Brigid of Kildare, is in the lower ground, the Ula íochtarach or lower sanctuary, enclosed in a little house which contains votive offerings left by pilgrims.

 The well has been a pilgrimage site since at least the 1830s, when following a personal cure which he attributed to the waters of the well, Cornelius O'Brien had the well house built.
 Pilgrims from elsewhere in County Clare and from the Aran Islands came to Liscannor.
 Pattern Days on which large groups attended included St Brigid's Day (1 February) and Garland Sunday (late July).

 Liscannor Harbour

 The harbour was built between 1825 and 1831 for £2,900, of which £2,000 was a government grant.

 In modern times, the harbour has a number of fishing vessels moored there as well as smaller boats using it is a launching site for sea fishing/recreational sports.
 During summer months there is also a ferry service to the base of the Cliffs of Moher as well as to the Aran Islands.

 In the past the harbour was a hub for fishing vessels as well as a location to export locally quarried Liscannor Stone and to receive in coal supplies.
 Some historical documents note that due to the silting of the harbour, ships could only carry approximately 380 tonnes into port.
 At low tides ships had to be winched into harbour.
 A currach would bring the rope out to the ship.
 Locally quarried flag was cut and polished beside the harbour and winched onto ships by steam crane.
 These slabs were transported to several British cities.

-Coal was delivered directly to Liscannor up until the mid-1960s for Griffins coal yard in Ennistymon.
-However, in the mid-1960s a boat ran aground just outside the harbour and sank.
-The insurance became too expensive, and coal was then delivered to Ennistymon via Clarecastle.